JoshHowardDev/vivre-360/README.md

 3. The USDA database was a NoSQL database and had a significant amount of data that was not useful for this application, so I had to build a function to parse through the various nested objects and pull the relevant data before inserting it into my new SQL database.
 4. While trying to insert approximately 8,000 new records programmatically, the ElephantSQL database occasionally threw errors as a result of too many insertions in too short a time.
 To avoid this, I built a recursive function that utilizes setTimeout to implement a delay between insertions and not overwhelm the site's requirements.
 5. The programmatic insertion of the initial import overwhelmed the Pool, so I utilized pg-native to insert records synchronously for the initial import of data but switched to using Pool to have asynchronous benefits for future individual queries.
+6. I couldn't get express.static working to serve up images so I resorted to sendFile to serve static images.